-Ta able 2.
-List of concepts and attributes obtained as a result of %DC/2 predicate Name [(ConceptName, [List of attributes])] Goal.Pre [[(RequestTicket, [originateCity, terminalCity, departureDate, returnDate, numberPeople])]].
+TABLE 2: List of concepts and attributes obtained as a result of %DC/2 predicate.

+Name [(ConceptName, [List of attributes])] Goal.Pre [[(RequestTicket, [originateCity, terminalCity, departureDate, returnDate, numberPeople])]].
 Ws.Pre [[(RequestAirplainTicket, [startCity, endCity, departureDate, returnDate, numberPeople]), (Flight, [departureDate, returnDate, fromAirport, toAirport, cost])]].

-As it was shown in Table 2, originateCity and startCity are the first attribute of goal precondition and Web service pre-condition, respectively.
+As it is shown in Table 2, originateCity and startCity are the first attribute of goal precondition and Web service precondition, respectively.
 Although the spelling of these two attributes is different and they may not have any relation in domain ontology, they have the identical meaning.
 Our approach tackles this problem and considers the attributes similar to each other through the dictionary of synonymous words.
-We employ both semantic and synonymous equivalency of pre and post conditions.
-This work improves the efficiency of discovery framework by avoiding false negatives (FN). (i.e. FN describes Web services which are relevant, but are classified as irrelevant).
+We employ both semantic and synonymous equivalency of pre- and postconditions.